 Other things on your festival checklist should include sunscreen, and a hat or a headscarf, to keep you safe from the sun, especially if your festival takes place during the summer.
 Even if it’s not too sunny, dangerous UV rays can still penetrate clouds and give you uncomfortable sunburn and put you at risk of heatstroke and skin cancer.
 Better to be safe rather than sorry.

 You should take sunglasses as well.
-This will help you watch your favourite bands without having to squint on brighter days.
+This will help you watch your favorite bands without having to squint on brighter days.

 Further items to have on your music festival packing list are: